 Are there other types of utilities serving Iowa's consumers?

-The Rural Electrification Administration is a former federal agency within the U.S. Department of Agriculture that administered loan programs and provided technical assistance to rural electric systems.
-The term Rural Electrification Administration is often used erroneously as a synonym for the locally owned cooperatives whose growth has been financed with loans from the agency.
+The Rural Electrification Administration (REA) is a former federal agency within the U.S. Department of Agriculture that administered loan programs and provided technical assistance to rural electric systems.
+The term "REA" is often used erroneously as a synonym for the locally owned cooperatives whose growth has been financed with loans from the agency.
 In 1994, Congress combined The Rural Electrification Administration with other agencies to form a new Rural Utilities Service.

 What is Rural Utilities Service?